 |Habyt||Full-Stack Engineer||✅||✅||✅||✅||✅||I received an offer and I accepted it.|

-- I initally looked for companies based on their profiles and checked their job openings.
+- I initially looked for companies based on their profiles and checked their job openings.
 I set up some alerts to get notified if their career pages change.
 I also subscribed to the feed of We Work Remotely and scanned their job listing daily, and monitored the jobs section of the Python Weekly Newsletter and Elm Weekly Newsletter.
-Eventually I stopped doing all this because it was a lot of effort with little result.
+Eventually, I stopped doing all this because it was a lot of effort with little result.
 Instead, I reached out to people I worked with in the past to see if their employers have any relevant open positions.
-This lead to find a new job in one month.
+This led to finding a new job in one month.

 - I applied for 18 jobs in total.
-Everytime my application got rejected, I emailed them back asking if there was anything specific my profile lacked.
-These potential insights I included the Notes column.
+Every time my application got rejected, I emailed them back asking if there was anything specific my profile lacked.
+I included these potential insights in Notes column.

 - My application got rejected six times (33%) because they wanted someone full-time.
 In two of these cases, I would have received an offer if I was open to full-time.
 Five times (27%) companies thought another candidate had a better matching profile.
 Finally, six times (33%) I never heard back from the company about my application.

-- Most full stack/backend developer jobs I came across required the knowledge of NodeJS, Go and GraphQL.
+- Most full stack/backend developer jobs I came across required knowledge of NodeJS, Go, and GraphQL.
 I saw little interest for Python/Django.

 - Most full stack/frontend developer jobs I came across required the knowledge of React and VueJS.
-Surprisingly, there were quite a few Elm programming jobs too, however most of them required US location.
+Surprisingly, there were quite a few Elm programming jobs too, however, most of them required a US location.